scrapy/scrapy/docs/topics/request-response.rst

                 return request.meta['fingerprint']
             return fingerprint(request)

-If you need to reproduce the same fingerprinting algorithm as Scrapy 2.3 without using the deprecated ``'2.3'`` value of the :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` setting, use the following request fingerprinter::
+If you need to reproduce the same fingerprinting algorithm as Scrapy PREVIOUS_VERSION without using the deprecated ``'PREVIOUS_VERSION'`` value of the :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` setting, use the following request fingerprinter::